Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 close up shot of oatmeal cake in a baking dish

 Because this type of cake is so easy to make, some people refer to it as a lazy cake.
-No matter the name, nothing beats a slice of this wonderful oatmeal cake recipe made from scratch with oats, and warm spices, and topped off with a generous smothering of frosting and a nice warm drink.
+No matter the name, nothing beats a slice of this wonderful oatmeal cake recipe made from scratch with oats and warm spices and topped off with a generous layer of frosting.

 FREQUENTLY ASKED QUESTIONS